 Interiors by Matthew Patrick Smyth

-Written by Matthew Patrick Smyth
+Matthew Patrick Smyth

 Classic style and impeccable attention to detail are hallmarks of the work of interior designer Matthew Patrick Smyth.
 His comfortable, timeless rooms are tailored to fit his clients’ personalities and lifestyles, whether they are dynamic young couples with children or cultured art collectors.
 Smyth masterfully blends contemporary pieces with antiques to endow each space with a sense of solidity and history while maintaining a completely fresh, modern sensibility.